Eating in the Hello Kitty Apple Cafe, Seoul, Korea

 🥙 You can book the Seoul Euljiro Night Food Tour here.

-Hello Kitty Apple Cafe Fact File
+Hello Kitty Apple Cafe FAQs

-Opening hours: 10am – 10pm.
+The official opening hours for the Hello Kitty Apple Cafe are 10am – 10pm.
 We arrived at around 8pm and the cafe was very quiet, so arriving later in the day is a good idea if you don’t want to wait in line.

-Gift shop: Some of the generic items in the gift shop can be pretty pricey, but the cafe-exclusive merchandise is worth looking at.
+Some of the generic items in the gift shop can be pretty pricey, but the cafe-exclusive merchandise is worth looking at.
 Head up to the third floor and look out for the plush toys, stationery, and branded mugs.

-Photo spots: It was late and I wasn’t thinking about the blog, so I didn’t take enough photos during our visit.
+It was late and I wasn’t thinking about the blog, so I didn’t take enough photos during our visit.
 But there were LOADS of instagrammable photo spots including the giant Hello Kitty statues, themed seating areas, and cute decor everywhere.

 Seoul is famous for its café culture, and its huge array of themed cafes and restaurants.
 And while the boys were more interested in cafes themed around animals and computer games, the Hello Kitty cafe was such a cute highlight for me!
 Highly recommended for Hello Kitty fans!

 If you love Hello Kitty, want cute instagrammable photos of adorable pink and red décor, or are looking for a tranquil break from the chaos of Myeongdong then this is a great place to stop.
-But if you’re looking for a hearty meal or (like me) are travelling with kids that have zero interest in Hello Kitty then it might be worth giving this experience a miss.

 Other Fun Seoul Experiences